pac4j/play-pac4j/README.md

 You can protect (authentication + authorizations) the urls of your Play application by using the `Secure` annotation / function.
 It has the following behaviour:

+1) If the HTTP request matches the `matchers` configuration (or no `matchers` are defined), the security is applied.
+Otherwise, the user is automatically granted access.

-1) First, if the user is not authenticated (no profile) and if some clients have been defined in the `clients` parameter, a login is tried for the direct clients.
+2) First, if the user is not authenticated (no profile) and if some clients have been defined in the `clients` parameter, a login is tried for the direct clients.

-2) Then, if the user has a profile, authorizations are checked according to the `authorizers` configuration.
+3) Then, if the user has a profile, authorizations are checked according to the `authorizers` configuration.
 If the authorizations are valid, the user is granted access.
 Otherwise, a 403 error page is displayed.

-3) Finally, if the user is still not authenticated (no profile), he is redirected to the appropriate identity provider if the first defined client is an indirect one in the `clients` configuration.
+4) Finally, if the user is still not authenticated (no profile), he is redirected to the appropriate identity provider if the first defined client is an indirect one in the `clients` configuration.
 Otherwise, a 401 error page is displayed.

 The following parameters are available: